lancelet/space-workshop/README.md

 ### Some Comparisons of ODE Integration

 Early in the workshop, we have participants write integrators to solve the initial value problem of a system of ordinary differential equations (ODEs).
-As part of this, we compare the results from Euler integration against those from a 4th-order Runge Kutta method (RK4).
+As part of this, we compare the results from Euler integration against those from a 4th-order Runge-Kutta method (RK4).
 The plot below shows the culmination of this work, demonstrating a comparison of RK4 vs Euler for the same number of function evaluations.
 The RK4 method is much closer to the known analytical solution than the Euler method:

 ![simple-harmonic-motion](https://raw.githubusercontent.com/lancelet/space-workshop/master/shm.png)

 This plot gives an idea of the regular graphical feedback that participants will get through the individual stages of some worked problems.